MV Golden Ray: Capsizing

-Golden Ray began its final voyage by loading vehicles at the ports of Veracruz (19–22 Aug 2019), Altamira (24–25 Aug), and Freeport (27–30 Aug); from there, the ship proceeded to Jacksonville (6–7 Sep) and Brunswick (7–8 Sep), where some vehicles were unloaded and others were loaded.
-It then was scheduled to sail to Baltimore, Wilmington, Beirut, Jeddah, Sohar, Jebel Ali, Dammam, and Kuwait.
-When it left Brunswick, the vessel was carrying approximately 4,300 brand new Kia and Hyundai cars manufactured in Mexico, and vehicles made by other companies including Chevrolet, GMC, GM, Mercedes-Benz, and Ram to Baltimore, Maryland; some were destined for delivery to the Middle East.
+Golden Ray began her final voyage by loading vehicles at the ports of Veracruz (19–22 August 2019), Altamira (24–25 August), and Freeport (27–30 August); from there, the ship proceeded to Jacksonville (6–7 September) and Brunswick (7–8 September), where some vehicles were unloaded and others loaded.
+She then was scheduled to sail to Baltimore, Wilmington, Beirut, Jeddah, Sohar, Jebel Ali, Dammam, and Kuwait.
+When she left Brunswick, the vessel was carrying approximately 4,300 brand new Kia and Hyundai cars manufactured in Mexico, and vehicles made by other companies including Chevrolet, GMC, GM, Mercedes-Benz, and Ram to Baltimore, Maryland; some were destined for delivery to the Middle East.

-On 8 September 2019 at approximately 0137 EDT, the Golden Ray capsized within the Port of Brunswick's harbor, shortly after unberthing and proceeding towards the Port of Baltimore.
+On 8 September 2019 at approximately 01:37 EDT, Golden Ray capsized within the Port of Brunswick's harbor, shortly after unberthing and proceeding towards the Port of Baltimore.
 After the cargo was loaded at the dock in Brunswick, the chief officer transferred 8 MT of water from the no. 5 port water ballast tank in the ship's double bottom to the no. 5 starboard water ballast tank, correcting the list from 0.42° to port to 0.03° to starboard.
 At the time, Golden Ray was displacing 34609 MT, with drafts of 30.8 and 31.2 ft forward and aft, respectively.
-The ship departed the dock at approximately 0054 EDT and executed two turns to port at 0122 EDT and 0129 EDT, traveling at approximately 12 kn.
-At 0135 EDT, the state-provided maritime pilot ordered a starboard turn; the pilot noted the vessel "felt directionally unstable ... when I started the turn, she wanted to keep turning" and ordered the rudder be returned to center at 0137 EDT.
+The ship departed the dock at approximately 00:54 EDT and executed two turns to port at 01:22 EDT and 01:29 EDT, traveling at approximately 12 kn.
+At 01:35 EDT, the state-provided maritime pilot ordered a starboard turn; the pilot noted the vessel "felt directionally unstable ... when I started the turn, she wanted to keep turning" and ordered the rudder be returned to center at 01:37 EDT.
 However, the vessel started to heel to port rapidly.
 To counteract this, the rudder was turned to port, but the vessel continued to turn to starboard and heel over.
 The list reached 60° within a minute as the bow thruster and reverse engine orders were issued to counteract the list.
-At 0140 EDT, the ship ran aground.
-The ship's master previously had ordered the portside pilot door on deck 5 to be opened at 0108 EDT, to prepare for the departure of the pilot.
-Water began to enter the vessel through the open pilot door, flooding the engine and steering gear rooms; as tugboats pushed the ship out of the deep channel, it came to rest on its port side.
+At 01:40 EDT, the ship ran aground.
+The ship's master previously had ordered the portside pilot door on deck 5 to be opened at 01:08 EDT, to prepare for the departure of the pilot.
+Water began to enter the vessel through the open pilot door, flooding the engine and steering gear rooms; as tugboats pushed the ship out of the deep channel, she came to rest on her port side.